GovTechSG/seed-documentation/post-onboarding-instructions/mac-os.md

 ?> **Note**<br>If you were not prompted to reset device password while onboarding, you will be prompted now.
 See FAQ for password policy.

-5. Ensure the following applications are listed and enabled (checkboxes should be selected):
+5. Ensure the following applications are listed and enabled(select the checkboxes):
     - Tanium Client
     - Microsoft Intune Agent
     - Microsoft Defender